Plant-Functional-Trait-Course/PFTC_1_2_China/ReadMe.md

-Thus, each OTC has a local unmanipulated control, and each transplanted turf has an “origin” site and a “destination” site, with two types of controls, local transplant and untouched plots, in each
+Thus, each OTC has a local unmanipulated control, and each transplanted turf has an “origin” site and a “destination” site, with two types of controls, local transplant and untouched plots.

 ## DATASETS, CODE AND ANALYSES